Boondocking in Moab

 Willow Springs Trail

-On Willow Springs Trail we stayed in the first pull out, just north of Arches.
+On Willow Springs Trail we stayed in the first pull out, just north of Arches (Check out the blog here).
 This was a very busy area.
 We heard that if you follow the road back, you can get into Arches.
 We tried but had to turn around because there was a big rainstorm about to hit and we would have gotten the truck stuck in the mud.

 Our campsite was like a little cul-de-sac where all the neighbors would come sit around the campfire every night and visit.
 It was an awesome way to get to know people who we might not otherwise have the opportunity to.